DefGuard/docs/help/mobile-client/instance-adding.md

 ## Adding instance during the enrollment

+In this guide, you will learn how to add Instance in mobile app.

+If you are after the enrollment process, please follow [this guide](#adding-instance-in-defguard)

 ### Enrollment via external SSO

 1. Go to your enrollment page.
 Click **Select** under "Enrollment process".